 4. Find a lender who can waive some of the fees

 To lower the cost of your loan, you have to bargain almost everything.
-Fees are some of the biggest costs you will encounter when taking out a loan and to reduce the cost of your loan, it is beneficial to negotiate some of these fees.
+Fees are some of the biggest costs you will encounter when taking out a loan, and it is beneficial to negotiate some of these fees.

 Loan fees usually include closing fees such as application fees, origination fees, title search fees, etc. Most lenders also have late fees, payment processing fees, overdraft fees, pre-payment penalties, and more.
 To reduce the cost of your loan, negotiate some of these fees.
-Keep in mind that not every lender will agree to lower your loan fees.
+Remember that not every lender will agree to lower your loan fees.
 But, if you can find a motivated lender, some of these fees can be waived to lower the cost of your loan.

 5. Pay off your loan early

 To reduce your total loan cost, pay it off fast.
 By paying off your loan fast, you save money on interest.
 This is the simplest way to slash your loan cost in half or more.
-But, make sure your lender does not charge a prepayment penalty.
+But make sure your lender does not charge a prepayment penalty.

 Some lenders charge a penalty when you pay more than the necessary payments in any given period.
-This happens usually for mortgages and similar loan types.
+This usually happens for mortgages and similar loan types.
 But, if paying off your loan faster saves you more money than you are paying in penalty, making extra payments will make all the difference.

 Related posts: